Constant Companions: History

 In an unusual occurrence for the SJT, Constant Companions production dates actually changed after they had been announced.
 The play was originally announced on 31 October 2022 with performance dates of 1 - 30 September 2023.
 Two weeks later, the dates changed to 7 September to 7 October.
 There was no major issue just a mix of summer holiday and tour dates, but - historically - it was an unusual alteration for the coastal theatre.

 Constant Companions opened at the Stephen Joseph Theatre win 7 September 2023 and drew 4 star reviews from The Guardian and the Daily Mail and was very well received by audiences.
 It then toured to the Old Laundry Theatre, Bowness-on-Windermere, and the New Vic, Newcastle-under-Lyme.
-Constant Companions is expected to be published during 2024 or 2025, when it will also become available for production.
+Constant Companions is expected to be published during 2025.

 Article by Simon Murgatroyd.
 Copyright: Haydonning Ltd. Please do not reproduce without permission of the copyright holder.